 - What can you offer the person on the other end of the line?
 Use your research to talk about the company or industry and how you can help address certain points of concern.
 If you have a case study or anecdote about a similar problem you helped solve for another company, tell it; just be sure it's crisp and concise.

 - Why does your solution work?
-Describe what distinguishes your service and how you can help the executive meet company goals.
+Describe what distinguishes your solution and how you can help the executive meet company goals.

 - What's the next step?
 Should you ask about setting up a meeting, forwarding an information kit, or following up via email?
 Find a way to continue the conversation you started in this introductory call.